-- Adobe Flash, Acrobat Reader etc Keep Adobe reader and flash updated.
-One of the most common avenues of infection is out dated and vulnerable versions of these 2 products.
-If you are using Windows 8.1 and Windows 10 then flash is inbuilt and will automatically update for Internet Explorer.
+Adobe Flash, Acrobat Reader etc Keep Adobe reader and flash updated.
+One of the most common avenues of infection is outdated and vulnerable versions of these 2 products.
+If you are using Windows 8 or 8.1 then flash is inbuilt and will automatically update for Internet Explorer.
 You will still need to use the flash updater to keep Firefox updated.
 Chrome automatically updates Flash.
-Check whether you have the latest version of flash player HERE .
-Read HERE for how to set your PDF reader to open all PDF files in the PDF reader itself and not in your browser for safety reasons.

-A. When your browser runs an activex control, it is running an executable program.
-It’s no different from double clicking an exe file on your hard drive.
-Would you run just any random file downloaded off a web site without knowing what it is and what it does?
+When your browser runs an ActiveX control, it is running an executable program.
+It’s no different from double-clicking an exe file on your hard drive.
+Would you run just any random file downloaded off a website without knowing what it is and what it does?

 - Scan at http://secunia.com/vulnerability_scanning/personal / for out of date and vulnerable common applications on your computer and follow their advice and links to update them

-- Install a good Antispyware with realtime protection.
-I recommend 2 programs as having good real time protection as well as good cleaning capabilities SuperAntispyware or MalwareBytes Anti-malware
+- Install a good Antispyware with real-time protection.
+I recommend 2 programs as have good real-time protection as well as good cleaning capabilities SuperAntispyware or Malwarebytes Anti-malware.

-- Passwords: If you have been infected then be aware that almost all modern malware/spyware is designed to steal your private information.
-That includes all passwords, log ins to forums & other websites and most of all your Bank, Credit card or PayPal details.
-It is vital that after you have been cleaned up you change all your passwords and in many occasions it is necessary to get in touch with your Bank or other financial body to inform them that your details may ( probably have ) been stolen
+- Passwords: If you have been infected then be aware that a lot of the newer malware/spyware is designed to steal your private information.
+That includes all passwords, logins to forums & other websites and most of all your Bank, Credit card or PayPal details.
+It is vital that after you have been cleaned up you change all your passwords and on many occasions, it is necessary to get in touch with your bank or other financial body to inform them that your details may ( probably have ) been stolen

-- One of the easiest ways to protect yourself and tighten security is Never, EVER use the same password on different sites.
+- Never, EVER use the same password on different sites.
 Always use a different password for each site you log in to.
 Don’t use simple passwords, like your name, Your Husband’s/Wife’s, your Boyfriend’s/Girlfriend’s, Your Dog’s or Cat’s name.
 Always use a strong password with a mixture of letters and numbers and different characters.
 Something like jenny, Rover, 12345, 54321, password, login or similar words are absolutely useless.
 You need something like TsfE£%9& to stop them being guessed